-- 12. (1) A person shall not deal with funds or economic resources owned, held or controlled by a designated person if the first-mentioned person knows, or has reasonable cause to suspect, that he is dealing with such funds or economic resources. - (2) In subparagraph (1) "deal with" means- - (a) in relation to funds- - (i) use, alter, move, allow access to or transfer; - (ii) deal with the funds in any other way that would result in any change in volume, amount, location, ownership, possession, character or destination; or - (iii) make any other change that would enable use, including portfolio management; and - (b) in relation to economic resources, exchange or use in exchange for funds, goods or services. - (3) Subparagraph (1) is subject to paragraphs 17 and 18. - (4) A person who contravenes the prohibition in subparagraph (1) commits an offence.
+- 12. (1) A person shall freeze, without delay, funds or economic resources owned, held or controlled by a designated person if the first-mentioned person knows, or has reasonable cause to suspect, that the designated person is dealing with such funds or economic resources. - (2) In subparagraph (1) -

+"dealing with" includes -

+- (a) in relation to funds, transferring, converting, disposing, moving or using; or - (b) in relation to economic resources, exchanging or using in exchange for funds, goods or services; and

+"freeze" means to prohibit the transfer, conversion disposition, movement or use of any funds or economic resources that are owned or controlled by a designated person.

+- (3) Subparagraph (1) is subject to paragraphs 17 and 18. - (4) A person who contravenes the prohibition in subparagraph (1) commits an offence.